shyam0508060409087/AIOneAtlas/README.md

 # OneAtlas

-OneAtlas is a frontend product experience for an AI-native app builder.
+OneAtlas is an internship project, frontend product experience for an AI-native app builder.
 It presents a polished public homepage, product page, dashboard, template library, workspace preview, and roadmap flow using a production-ready Next.js frontend stack.

 ## Live Deployment